TechWorksHub/ManySecured-D3DB/README.md

 `pip install d3-cli`

-This installs the d3-cli tool from in the https://github.com/TechWorksHub/d3-cli repository.
+This installs the d3-cli tool from the [https://github.com/TechWorksHub/d3-cli](https://github.com/TechWorksHub/d3-cli) repository.
 - Run `d3-cli --mode lint ./manufacturers` to run the D3 linter against the claim files in the manufacturers folder.
 Any issues will manifest as errors.
 - Run `d3-cli --mode build ./manufacturers` to run the D3 compiler against the repo locally.
 Any issues will manifest as errors.
 - Run `d3-cli --mode export ./manufacturers` to run the exporter locally.
 This generates CSVs in the same schema as the SQL tables used by ManySecured devices